NetApp/devops-at-scale/docs/source/install.rst

   .. note:: GitLab service can be accessed using credentials 'root:root_devopsatscale' initially
   .. note:: All other services can be accessed using credentials 'admin:admin' initially
+  .. note:: Default user for web-service is created with username 'admin'

 Additional Configuration